 Perhaps you’re thinking of adding someone who is making the jump from junior varsity to varsity contests.
 That’s fine, but be sure your prospective partner is capable of making the move.
 There is a lot that goes with being under the Friday night lights in October, or in a packed gym on a Tuesday night in January apart from the caliber of play.

-What is expected of the newcomer?
 Is the crew looking for a veteran to step in where their former colleague left off?
 Or would the group be willing to take in and mentor someone with less experience who is looking to climb the ladder?

 Different positions may call for different skills, depending on the sport.
 If you’re working football and your umpire with two decades of experience moves on, do you want to recruit another umpire, or is it more prudent to slide someone already on the crew into that slot and have a newcomer handle another position?

 Is the recruit able to handle the added responsibility?
 Many crews or partners conduct offseason rules study groups and expect all to participate.
 The new addition had better know the rules or be ready to dig into the rulebook before hitting the court or field.

 Personalities matter, individually and collectively.
 Some outstanding officials are also outstanding mentors.
 Some are not.
 If the crew is made up of experienced veterans, would the group be comfortable bringing a less-experienced official into the fold?

 A younger official is likely to be a bit anxious about joining an experienced crew, particularly if it means stepping up a level and theoretically, a higher level of competition.
 If someone on the crew is skilled as a mentor, would they be willing to take a newcomer under their wing?

 If you’re thinking about adding a veteran to the crew, has anyone had past experience working with him or her?
 Have there been any off-field issues?
 It’s important to get any potential problems out in the open and clear the air before a newcomer joins the crew.